sugarlens/prototype/README.md

-# prototype
+# Sugarlens prototype

 ## How the data is processed

 The tools shows both the raw data and the data after a Kalman filter is applied.
 What is highlighed is the data AFTER the application of the filter.

-The prediction is based on a polynomial regression of order 3 computed on the raw data (now on the filtered one).
+The prediction is based on the regression model with highest R^2 among linear, polynomial degree 2, polynomial degree 3.
+The number of data points is selected by consideing the spread of the latest data (the higher the spread the less points considered).
+All this is computed on the data after the Kalman filter.

 ## Project setup
 ```